alexocode/brex/README.md

 true
 ```

 As you can see, `Spex` is flexible and easy to use.
-All of this is based on
-the `Spex.Rule.Evaluable` protocol, if you're really interested, take a look
-at `Spex.Rule` which talks about the possible rule types a little bit more.
+All of this is based on the [`Spex.Rule.Evaluable`][evaluable] protocol, if you're really interested, take a look at [`Spex.Rule`][rule] which talks about the possible rule types a little bit more.

 # Operators